5 Essentials to Pack For a Family Trip to Paris

 1. This Is Paris:

-If you bring one, be sure to visit the Center George Pompidou with its scooter-friendly angled plaza.
+If you bring a scooter to Paris be sure to visit the Center George Pompidou with its scooter-friendly angled plaza.
 We left it with security or checked it in a few museums and churches where we couldn’t carry it in.

 Tip: We left it home the day we visited Montmartre, which is too hilly, cobbled-stoned and swarming with tourists for any decent scooting.